 4. Regarding formatting, do you have special formatting that will be used in your project several times?
 Then you should consider creating a template that incorporates this formatting.
 There’s nothing so time consuming than trying to re-create formatting to match earlier content.
 With the document template you can re-create that formatting by choosing to use the template.

 The main take-away is to include as much as necessary to simplify your writing process rather than get bogged down with unnecessary details.
 As I run across a repetition of form in projects I’m creating a new document template or adding necessities to existing ones.
 That way I will spend less time on continuity and complete my writing faster.

-What questions do you have about starting your writing platform?
-What tips can you offer from building your writing platform?
+How can you use document templates in your Scrivener projects to streamline your writing?
+If you’re already using this feature, what elements of your writing do you include in your document templates?
 Please share your thoughts and ideas in the comments section.
 I’d also love to connect with you over social media so check my Contact page for that information.
 See the News page for announcements and remember to sign-up to receive news and posts by email.
 I’ve added a new sign-up tab on my FaceBook page to simplify the process.
 New followers can download The Black Bag via free coupon today!
 Also, the cover of my book, The Bow of Destiny, was revealed recently so take a look.

 Just as a note: I am not affliated with Scrivener in any official capacity.
 For support questions, pricing and other concerns please contact the vendor.